boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 - nice: mandatory, string.
 A nice name for the part.
 - safe: mandatory, string.
 A safe name for the class.
-This means they must be ASCII with no forward or backward slashes, no question marks, no asterisk, no colon, no pipe, no quotes, no lesser or greater than signs, no spaces.
+This means they must be ASCII printable with no forward or backward slashes, no question marks, no asterisk, no colon, no pipe, no quotes, no lesser or greater than signs, no whitespace.
 Defaults to a sanitized version of the nice name.

 .. _parameter-element: